 - Release the Axolotl out of the bucket

 And voila!
 That’s all there is to it.
-Once the game has recognized that you picked up the Axolotls in your water bucket then it becomes a fixed creature within the game space and no longer despawns.
+Once the game recognizes that you picked up the Axolotls in your water bucket, it becomes a fixed creature within the game space and no longer despawn.

 How to breed Minecraft Axolotls?

-In order to breed Axolotls there are a few things that you need to make sure of.
-The first, is that you must make sure you have a bucket of Tropical Fish with you.
-Tropical fish can be found in in warm, lukewarm, deep lukewarm ocean biomes and lush caves as well.
+To breed Axolotls, there are a few things that you need to make sure of.
+First, you must ensure you have a bucket of Tropical Fish with you.
+Tropical fish can also be found in warm, lukewarm, deep lukewarm ocean biomes and lush caves.

-Secondly, you must bring two adult Axolotls together in the same area. you can do so by either leading the Axolotls by a rope, acting as a leash, or by drawing them to your location by having the bucket of tropical fish out.
-The Axolotls will be attracted towards the tropical fish and will follow you to the location you choose.
+Secondly, you must bring two adult Axolotls together in the same area.
+You can do so by leading the Axolotls by a rope, acting as a leash, or drawing them to your location by having the bucket of tropical fish out.
+The Axolotls will be attracted to the tropical fish and will follow you to your chosen location.

-Thirdly, you must active the Love Mode for both of the Axolotls.
+Thirdly, you must activate the Love Mode for both of the Axolotls.
 This can be done by feeding both of them with a bucket of Tropical Fish.
-Once in Love Mode the Axolotls will naturally breed with each other and a few seconds later a baby Axolotl will be born.
+Once in Love Mode, the Axolotls will naturally breed, and a few seconds later, a baby Axolotl will be born.

 Finally, the baby Axolotls can mature into adults in around 20 minutes.
-However, if you’re not in the mood to wait you can speed up their growth process by feeding them Buckets of Tropical Fish.
-This reduces their overall time of growth by 10% Kids, they sure do grow up fast!
+However, if you’re not in the mood to wait, you can speed up their growth by feeding them Buckets of Tropical Fish.
+This reduces their overall time of growth by 10%.

 Do the Minecraft Axolotls attack?

 This killer instinct in Axolotls is so strong that they are even willing to attack Drowners.
-If there are a considerable number of Axolotls you can see them swarm against their target and annihilate it in a matter of seconds.
+If there are many Axolotls, you can see them swarm against their target and annihilate it in seconds.

-Perhaps the best feature of the Axolotls is that they prioritize their aggression against creatures that are hostile towards the player character.
-So if you find yourself in a pickle against a powerful enemy head towards a bunch of Axolotls and they’ll rush to your aid.
+Perhaps the best feature of the Axolotls is that they prioritize their aggression against creatures that are hostile toward the player character.
+So if you find yourself in a pickle against a powerful enemy, head towards a bunch of Axolotls, and they’ll rush to your aid.
 And they said dogs were man’s best friend.

 The Axolotl deals 2 points of damage per attack.
-And once it has killed an enemy mob then it will remain dormant for 2 minutes before re-engaging with its next target.
+And once it has killed an enemy mob, it will remain dormant for 2 minutes before re-engaging with its next target.

 Why do Minecraft Axolotls freeze when they are attacked?

-You might have noticed that when Axolotls get attacked a few times they instantly freeze.
-This isn’t a bug, my friends, but rather the Axolotls natural survival instincts arise and cause them to play dead.
+You might have noticed that when Axolotls get attacked a few times, they instantly freeze.
+My friends, this isn’t a bug, but the Axolotl’s natural survival instincts arise and cause them to play dead.

 Note: Axolotls regain health 1 health point every 5 seconds.
-And when it plays dead it stays in that state for 10 seconds total before initiating its attacking phase once again.
+And when it plays dead, it stays in that state for 10 seconds before initiating its attacking phase again.

-It is important to note that Axolotls are water-loving and do not stray too many blocks away from it.
+It is important to note that Axolotls are water-loving and do not stray too many blocks away from them.
 Nonetheless, they make for adorable pets and valiant comrades in battle.
-Their regeneration and play dead makes them exceptionally hardy and they’re willing to come aid you when you need it the most.
+Their regeneration and play dead make them exceptionally hardy, and they’re willing to aid you when you need it the most.